NamitaJamwal/Getting-and-Cleaning-Data/README.md

 Function: DownloadData.set(url)

 Check if folder "data" exists in working directory, or create it.
-Download and extract the zip file containing the dataset [FUCI HAR Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) into fodler "data"
+Download and extract the zip file containing the dataset [FUCI HAR Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) into folder "data"

 ## 1. Loading and Merging the test sets